Wi6labs/lorafabian/RASPBERRYPI_2_GATEWAYS/README.txt

 Every Froggy Factory LoRa shield are configured by default with this setup.

-To discard messages from other networks, input packet are filtered.
-Only message starting with "LoraFabian:" will be received by this gateway.

 There is a web server running on the RPi.
 You can access it on your local network with the link:
 192.168.xxx.xxx/lorafabian